jerrymayalor-PHPProjects/classes/README.md

 # classes
-This is how to create a PHP class in OOP
+This is how to create a class in OOP using PHP